 Jacqueline arrived from France to Tantur and is now Head Librarian for the Tantur Library.
 Jacqueline comes to Tantur with a multitude of experience having worked for many years at the Catholic Diocesan Library of Rennes in Brittany.
 Very involved in ecumenism and interfaith dialogue, she is delighted to be at Tantur keeping our library, "the jewel of Tantur," brightly polished!

-A native of Jerusalem, Sandy joined us in September 2014.
-She manges the administrative office of the rector and helps with reservations for Tantur programs, guests and hosted events.
+A native of Jerusalem, Sandy joined us in September 2014, initially as the executive administrative for the rector as well as the reservations manager for Tantur programs, guests and hosted events.
+Sandy is the first point of contact for registering & corresponding with CEP programs participants.
 Sandy speaks Arabic, English and French with fluency along with basic Hebrew, and has worked in both hotel management and non-governmental organizations.
 Sandy lives in Jerusalem with her family, and enjoys spending time with her friends and acquaintances.

 Brooke Greenburg, Program Assistant